Forums > Chat

 I've put it to one side until I can face thinking about what to do with it - but probably going to be a camisole now. 😔

-Admin SewHayleyJane
+SewHayleyJane Admin

 Oh Nikki - I just read this to Andy and even he can feel your pain on this one!
 That is gutting I am so sorry.